Filipino megachurch founder forced girls and young women into sex, telling them it was ‘God’s will,’ feds say

 Quiboloy, Dandan and Salinas could not be reached for comment.
 An attorney representing Quiboloy did not immediately respond to a message from The Washington Post late Thursday.
 Court records do not list attorneys for Dandan and Salinas.

-In a statement released on Friday, legal counsel for the Kingdom of Jesus Christ said its leaders were “maliciously accused” and dismissed those raising the case as “dissidents.”
+In a statement released Friday, legal counsel for the Kingdom of Jesus Christ said its leaders were “maliciously accused” and dismissed those raising the case as “dissidents.”

 “We are confident and ready to face whatever is hurled against Pastor Quiboloy and the Kingdom leaders,” it said.